• Skip to main content

 What is a Motor Tour Anyway?

-So each year we plan a trek down the road, inviting everyone to come along for the ride.
+Each year we plan a trek down the road, inviting everyone to come along for the ride.
 Although we’d love you to join our Association, you need not be a member to join us on the tour.
+You can register for the Motor Tour in advance by downloading the Motor Tour registration form when it becomes available for the current year – look in the Calendar for this June event.
+Association members will also receive a copy of the Registration Form in their Spring issue of The 66 News.

-The Motor Tour kicks off on Friday evening of the weekend with on-site registration at a local restaurant.
-We eat a wonderful meal, then meet and greet our fellow Route 66 enthusiasts.
-The Association blocks off rooms at a couple nearby hotels with a special rate for Motor Tour participants who wish to wake up on Saturday near the start of the road portion of the Tour.
-You must book your hotel room in advance – information about hotels and their rates is included in the Motor Tour Flyer/Registration Form we prepare for each tour.
-You can register for the Motor Tour in advance by downloading the Motor Tour registration form when it becomes available for the current year.
-Association members will also receive a copy of the Registration Form in their Spring issue of our Quarterly Newsletter, The 66 News.
+The Motor Tour kicks off on Friday evening of the weekend with registration event at a local establishment.
+Registered participants receive a “goody bag” when they check in.
+The Association typically blocks off rooms at a nearby hotels with a special rate for Motor Tour participants who wish to wake up on Saturday near the start of the road portion of the Tour.
+You must book your hotel room in advance – information about hotels and rates is included in the Motor Tour Flyer/Registration Form and/or via a link on this website.

 Lisa Jones and Steve Stovicek getting ready to head down to Edwardsville Illinois from Joliet to begin the 2018 Route 66 Motor Tour.